agarrharr/adam.garrett-harris.com/_posts/2015-06-26-how-to-start-learning-javascript.md

+---
+title: How to Start Learning Javascript
+tags:
+- javascript
+---

 I first started learning "web development" when there probably wasn't such a thing as web development.
 There were webmasters.
 And I wanted to be a webmaster when I grew up.
 It sounded cool to be a master of the web.
 But back then, there actually wasn't a lot about the web that you need to master.
 There was html.
 And there was some css and some JavaScript.
 But JavaScript wasn't a "real language".
 You could do some fun stuff with it sure, like have stars follow your cursor across the page, but no serious programming.

 These days, a lot has changed.
 JavaScript is considered a full-fledged programming language, and there are a whole suite of tools and frameworks built around it.
 It's overwhelming to know where to start.
 I had the advantage of learning stuff as it came out.
 But now, there is so much out there, that I'm sure it just seems daunting, and I can't even image what it's like to start from scratch today.